The City of Virginia Beach is the recipient of a $449,000 grant from the Federal Transit Administration

 .
 TRIPP was eliminated in MAP-21, the current federal funding law for transportation, but these grant funds are still assigned for this project.

-This TRIPP grant is an evaluation of transportation alternatives.
+This TRIPP grant is for an evaluation of transportation alternatives.
 The City's application

 outlined three specific alternatives: